-Note: Because our members also get assistance from Kentucky Cabinet for Health and Family Services (Medicaid), very few members ever reach this out-of-pocket maximum.
+Note: Because our members also get assistance from Office of MaineCare Services (Medicaid), very few members ever reach this out-of-pocket maximum.
 If you are eligible for Medicare cost-sharing assistance under Medicaid and your provider accepts Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.